abouhid/restaurant_page/README.md

 # Restaurant_page

-> This project consists of developing a restaurant page using the recently aquired knowledge in webpack.
+> This project consists of developing a restaurant page using the recently acquired knowledge in webpack.

 ![screenshot](./screenshot.png)